-GTM is one of my all-time favorite tools that has saved me a lot of time and helped become agiler and marketing/web analytics.
+GTM is one of my all-time favorite tools that has saved me a lot of time and helped me become agiler in digital marketing/web analytics.
 In this Google Tag Manager tutorial for beginners, you’ve learned that GTM is like a middleman between a website/app and 3rd party tools (e.g. Google Analytics, Google Ads, Facebook pixel).

-Back in the old days (which are still continuing till this moment), all tracking codes were controlled by developers who had to add them to the website’s source code.
+Back in the old days, all tracking codes (tags) were controlled by developers who had to add them to the website’s source code.
 This workflow caused several problems.
-To name a couple of them:
+To name a few:

-- Developers were too busy, therefore, marketers/web analysts had to wait days or even weeks to have their tracking codes implemented.
+- Developers were too busy, and marketers/web analysts had to wait days or even weeks to have their tracking scripts implemented.

-- Multiple tracking codes meant that they were scattered across different places of the website which meant more difficulties in the maintenance of the code.
+- Multiple tracking codes meant they were scattered across different places on the website, which meant more difficulties in maintaining the code.

-Thanks to tag management systems (like Google Tag Manager), adding, editing and removing tracking codes have become much easier.
-In a single interface, marketers can control codes (read: tags) of various tools, like GA, FB Pixel, etc. To make things much easier, most popular tools can be controlled with help of tag templates which do not require coding knowledge.
+Thanks to Google Tag Manager, adding, editing, and removing tracking scripts have become much easier.
+In a single interface, marketers can control codes (read: tracking tags) of various tools, like GA4, FB Pixel, etc. To make things much easier, the most popular tools can be controlled with the help of tag templates which do not require coding knowledge.

-Also in this Google Tag Manager tutorial, I’ve explained what tags, trigger, and variables are in Google Tag Manager, what is their role and how are they connected with each other.
+Also, in this Google Tag Manager tutorial, I’ve explained what tags, triggers, and variables are in GTM, what their role is, and how they are connected.

-Tags are various pieces of code (or templates) which are activated under certain circumstances.
-Triggers are those conditions which activate tags.
-And variables are little helpers which can hold data (or some useful settings/functions) and can be inserted in tags, triggers, and even other variables.
+Tags are various pieces of code (or templates) that are activated under certain circumstances.
+Triggers are those conditions that activate tags.
+And variables are little helpers that can hold data (or some useful settings/functions) and can be inserted in tags, triggers, and even other variables.